An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Methodology

 \section{Methodology}

 This section outlines the repair pipeline, detailing its architecture and workflow.
-The pipeline is driven by the APR phases as outlined in~\cite{apr_phases_survey}, including localization, repair, and verification.
+The pipeline is derived from the APR phases described in~\cite{apr_phases_survey}, including localization, repair, and verification. \ma{The LLM is responsible for the localization and repair steps, while the verification step is facilitated by granting the LLM access to the Alloy analyzer.
+Consequently, the LLM can autonomously execute all APR phases to repair the defective model}.
 Our implementation of this pipeline utilizes the Langroid framework~\cite{langroid}.